slbr117/capstone-2/README.md

 Everything specified above should give you enough guidance and direction for how to approach the project.

 A final point to note, as you code the project, you will mmost likely need to go back to the UPER.md document add & modify it incrementally.
-Such are the ways of the Agile Dev Ninja. 🥷 This will be especially applicable to  Step 4 of UPER - **Reflection / Refactoring**
+Such are the ways of the Agile Dev Ninja.🕶 This will be especially applicable to  Step 4 of UPER - **Reflection / Refactoring**

 ***************************************************************
 <h2>Core Requirements :</h2>